ministryofjustice/itpolicycontent/content/acceptable-use.md

 ## Unacceptable use of MOJ IT

-Unacceptable use of IT prevents you or your colleagues from doing work, or does not take the context into account.
+Unacceptable use of IT prevents you or your colleagues from doing work, or  is unlawful or illegal, or does not take the context into account.

 There are many unacceptable uses of IT, making it impossible to provide a complete list.
 Examples of things to avoid include: